js2264/tinyMapper/README.md

 ### Installation

-Dependencies can be instaled via conda.
+`tinyMapper.sh` can be directly cloned from `GitHub`, and dependencies can be installed via conda.
 You can create and activate a conda environment using the yaml file we provide as follows:

 ```sh
 git clone https://github.com/js2264/tinyMapper.git
 cd tinyMapper